damurashov/DeadSimpleTodo/README.md

 - Add the repo's directory into your `$PATH`;
 - Whenever you need it, use `todo.py` and `todoupdate.sh` to synchronize your todo-s;

 # Usage recommendations

 **Devise your own naming scheme**.
 For example, prefix your notes with uppercase TAGS to take advantage of the entry sorting and filtering features.
 Like this: "WORK - claim the usb hub back".

 When you edit a note, each line of the document **will be parsed as a separate note**.
 Use this feature when you need to split a note into two;

+# About

+It started with a todo script.
+I needed a tool which would enable me to make a quick note and push it into a private github repository in a timely fashion, that means with no more than 3 keystrokes.
+The set of requirements which I came up with was very short: simple navigation among entries, possibliity to edit them (and fast), date/time-related functionality which would let me see time before deadlines (if there are any), and basic search capabilities.

+No project folders, mouse clicks, registration forms, gui, vaults, or relations between notes.
+And if I ever needed something that would resemble the latter, I would create a special naming scheme and get it seamlessly vowen into my workflow.
+After all, it is my computer that has to help me with my day-to-day errands, not me helping some relation-oriented data structure to understand intricate links between my notes.

+After a series of incremental iterations, I discovered that my script had become a full-fledged terminal todo application, and it checks every mark I wanted it to check.

 # Acknowledgements